Skip to content

 MSRP~$35

-Why QWERTY Matters
+Why QWERTY Matters for a Label Maker

 Cheaper label makers use T9 or alphabetical keypads — slow to type on.
 DYMO 160's QWERTY is essentially like typing on a small phone keyboard.
 For organizing files with descriptive labels ("2025 Tax Receipts", "Medical Records 2024", "Insurance Policies"), QWERTY is fast.

-Use Cases
+Use Cases That Justify the Purchase

-Tax organization:
+Tax Organization

 • Receipts folder labels (by year + category)